A-Albi/currency-converter/README.md

-The file containing the application is CurrencyConvert.apk.
+The file containing the application is Currency_Convert.apk.
 To install the application, drag the APK file into the Downloads folder on your phone.

 Once that is done, the APK file can be selected and downloaded!